Dulci-More: Folk & Traditional Musicians

 Dulci-More Anniversary Concerts

-Dulci-More: Folk & Traditional Musicians will present their Twenty-Fourth Anniversary Concert at 2:30 PM on Sunday, January 29, 2017 in the Sanctuary of the First United Methodist Church of Salem, 244 South Broadway, Salem, OH 44460 for free.
-The theme for the concert is Colors in the World of Folk Music.
-Dulci-More members will sing and play songs and tunes connected to this theme.
-Many of the songs are great for group singing, and words will be provided to encourage audience participation.
-Individual Dulci-More members may sing and/or play mountain dulcimers, hammered dulcimers, guitars, autoharps, fiddles, mandolins, banjos, ukuleles, psalteries, bass, harmonicas, recorders, jug, and more.
-This concert will also feature members of DUH!
-Dulci-More Ukulele Hangout, an ancillary group formed in October of 2015.
-About 20 people are planning to perform during the concert.
+Dulci-More: Folk & Traditional Musicians will presented their Twenty-Fifth Anniversary Concert at 2:30 PM on Sunday, January 28, 2018 in the Sanctuary of the First United Methodist Church of Salem, 244 South Broadway, Salem, OH 44460 for free.
+The theme for the concert was Silver & Gold.
+Dulci-More members sang and played songs and tunes connected to this theme.
+Many of the songs were great for group singing, and words were provided to encourage audience participation.
+Individual Dulci-More members sang and/or played mountain dulcimers, hammered dulcimers, guitars, autoharps, fiddles, mandolins, banjos, ukuleles, psalteries, bass, harmonicas, recorders, jug, and more.
+About 15 people performed during the concert.

-No tickets or reservations are needed for this concert.
-There is no charge.
-Everyone is welcome to attend.
-Cookies and punch will be served during intermission.
-For more information or directions, contact Bill Schilling at 234-564-3852 or email@example.com or check on the web at www.dulcimore.org or at www.billschilling.org for more information about the club.
+No tickets or reservations were needed for this concert.
+There was no charge.
+Everyone was welcome to attend.
+Cookies and punch were served during intermission.
+For more information or directions, contact Bill Schilling at 234-564-3852 or firstname.lastname@example.org or check on the web at www.dulcimore.org or at www.billschilling.org for more information about the club.
 The concert flyer in pdf format will be added here later.

 Dulci-More: Folk & Traditional Musicians Anniversary Concerts are generally presented in late January or early February in the Sanctuary of the First United Methodist Church of Salem, 244 South Broadway, Salem, OH 44460 for free as a way for Dulci-More to say thanks to the community and to let more people know what we are doing.
 The date and information about the next one will be posted on the calendar as soon as we have information about it.